-Colt & Mosle or Kazakhstan and, following the proposition in Tidewater, the mere fact of his appointments (without more) could not suffice to indicate a manifest lack of independence or impartiality.
-As to point (2), above, the unchallenged arbitrators concluded that there was a significant overlap in the underlying facts between the two arbitrations, which satisfied the objective test for disqualification.
-In particular, Mr Boesch would be privy to information and facts from the Ruby Roz proceedings (outside the record of the instant proceedings) leading a reasonable third party to find it highly likely that Mr Boesch would prejudge legal issues in the present arbitration based on the facts underlying the Ruby Roz case.
-The claimants in each case were relying on the same fact witnesses.
-Relatedly, the same was held to give rise to an appearance of imbalance within the tribunal.
-The unchallenged arbitrators left it open as to whether this constituted an aggravating factor or a stand-alone ground for disqualification.
+In relation to point (1), the unchallenged arbitrators noted that the claimants had not made any allegations of Mr Boesch's financial dependency on either Curtis Mallet-Prevost Colt & Mosle or Kazakhstan and, following the proposition in Tidewater, the mere fact of his appointments (without more) could not suffice to indicate a manifest lack of independence or impartiality.44

-In February 2018, the claimants in Elitech submitted an application to disqualify Croatia's appointed arbitrator, Professor Brigitte Stern, on the basis that her repeat appointments by Croatia and Croatia's counsel, Latham & Watkins,51 raised doubts as to her ability to exercise the qualities enshrined in Article 14(1) of the ICSID Convention.52
+Regarding point (2), the unchallenged arbitrators concluded that there was a significant overlap in the underlying facts between the two arbitrations,45 which satisfied the objective test for disqualification.
+In particular, Mr Boesch would be privy to information and facts from the Ruby Roz proceedings (outside the record of the instant proceedings), leading a reasonable third party to find it highly likely that Mr Boesch would prejudge legal issues in the present arbitration based on the facts underlying the Ruby Roz case.46 The claimants in each case were relying on the same fact witnesses.47 Relatedly, the same was held to give rise to an appearance of imbalance within the tribunal.48 The unchallenged arbitrators left it open as to whether this constituted an aggravating factor or a stand-alone ground for disqualification.49

-In particular, the claimants noted that, between 2014 and 2016, Professor Stern had been appointed by Croatia in three other investor-state arbitrations, all of which were still current; and, including the case in question, Professor Stern had served as Croatia's appointed arbitrator in four of the seven known investor-state proceedings brought against it.53
+In February 2018, the claimants in Elitech submitted an application to disqualify Croatia's appointed arbitrator, Professor Brigitte Stern, on the basis that her repeat appointments by Croatia and Croatia's counsel, Latham & Watkins,50 raised doubts regarding her ability to exercise the qualities enshrined in Article 14(1) of the ICSID Convention.51 In particular, the claimants noted that, between 2014 and 2016, Professor Stern had been appointed by Croatia in three other investor-state arbitrations, all of which were still current, and, including the case in question, Professor Stern had served as Croatia's appointed arbitrator in four of the seven known investor-state proceedings brought against it.52

-The claimants relied on the IBA Guidelines, which include, at Clause 3.1.3 of the Orange List,54 whether the arbitrator has been appointed as arbitrator on two or more occasions by one of the parties within the past three years.55 To extend the temporal scope of this guideline, the claimants referred to the decision in Highbury v.
-Venezuela,56 relating to an (unsuccessful) challenge to Professor Stern three years earlier,57 which stated that it was sometimes appropriate in investment arbitrations to consider the period beyond the three years specified in the IBA Guidelines.58
+The claimants relied on the IBA Guidelines, which include, in Clause 3.1.3 of the Orange List,53 whether the arbitrator has been appointed as arbitrator on two or more occasions by one of the parties within the past three years.54 To extend the temporal scope of this guideline, the claimants referred to the decision in Highbury v.
+Venezuela,55 relating to